-Positioning statement Core Activities 2023/2024 Additional activities As Australia is a net exporter of grain, GTA on behalf of members must continually assess the emerging and potential inhibitors to trade, both on a domestic and international basis.
+Positioning statement Core Activities 2024/2025 Additional activities Australia is a net exporter of grain.
+However, its largest destination market is the Australian domestic market.
+GTA on behalf of members must continually assess the emerging and potential inhibitors to trade, both on a domestic and international basis.
 GTA will continue to proactively advance fact-based dialogue and advocacy for members and industry stakeholders.
 Government will maintain a central role in many of the global issues for grain trade (WTO, DAFF Biosecurity, FTAs, Codex, SPS, etc), with support and information from industry to guide its position.
 Seek to further build a more influential position with Government and, where possible, a unified voice for the post farm gate sector and broader grain industry where possible and sensible.
 Implement the GTA Trade and Market Access Strategy.
-Promote and implement GTA Supply Chain Strategy - Modernising the grain supply chain - from drought, through Covid19 to 2030 and alignment with DAFF Congestion Busting Program.
-Ongoing development of capacity to advance the competitiveness of the Australian grain industry in regards to bilateral and multilateral trade policy negotiations conducted by the Australian Government.
+Promote and implement GTA Supply Chain Strategy - Modernising the grain supply chain and alignment with DAFF programs.
+Ongoing development of capacity to advance the competitiveness of the Australian grain industry in regard to bilateral and multilateral trade policy negotiations conducted by the Australian Government.
 These activities relate primarily to interaction with key sections including the DFAT and DAFF- TMAID.
-Ensure Government positions and representatives attending are aware of and support industry's position for global trade and bio-security forums and meetings.
+Ensure Government position and its representatives are aware of and support industry's position for global trade and bio-security forums and meetings.
 Ensure Government maintain their support and participation in Global Initiative on LLP; ISPM, e-Phyto, PBI.
 Collaborative work with other industry groups to support and benefit GTA Members and the Australian Grain Industry.
 Continue activity, leadership and promotion of the International Grain Trade Coalition (IGTC) as an effective global forum of grain trade related activity.
-Provide member and industry perspective & submissions on Government review of the Wheat Port Code Review and the Australian Financial Services legislation regulations Provide member and industry perspective & submissions on supply chain efficiency and productivity issues (eg Productivity Commission) Maintain engagement and advocacy on issues relating to competition in the grain supply chain, including engagement with ACCC as necessary (eg Ag Consult Committee) Ongoing support for Industry Management Plan (IMP) for facilitation of the wheat and barley trade to markets such as China and the Industry Working Group (IWG) and implementation of bi-laterally agreed actions.
+Provide member and industry perspective &amp; submissions on Government review of the Wheat Port Code Review and the Australian Financial Services legislation regulations Provide member and industry perspective &amp; submissions on supply chain efficiency and productivity issues (eg Productivity Commission) Maintain engagement and advocacy on issues relating to competition in the grain supply chain, including engagement with ACCC as necessary (eg Ag Consult Committee) Ongoing support for Industry Management Plan (IMP) for facilitation of the wheat and barley trade to markets such as China and the Industry Working Group (IWG) and implementation of bi-laterally agreed actions.
 Ongoing participation in the development of technical submissions to protect/enhance the market access of Australian grain in domestic and international markets.
 These activities relate primarily to interaction with key sections of DAFF.
-Ongoing representation and advocacy activities around the Grains NTM Project and outputs.
-Continued leadership engaging in a collaborative grain industry NTM and MRL strategies in conjunction with Grains Australia, GGL, and NWPGP.
+Ongoing representation and advocacy activities around the Grains NTMs .
+Continue leading engagement in a collaborative grain industry NTM and MRL strategies in conjunction with Grains Australia, GGL, and NWPGP.
 Advocate for member interests in the container sector, focusing on impacts on level of competition in the supply chain.

-4 Communication
+Communication